Monday, October 7, 2024

 Explanation:

 1) Prime numbers have only 2 factors.
-1 and the number itself. e.g. the prime number 5 has two factors.
+1 and the number itself.
+For example, the prime number 5 has two factors.
 1 and 5 itself.

-2) The positive Number, which has factors other than 1, is known as a composite number.
+2) The positive number with factors other than 1 is a composite number.

 Solution: